sailfish009/openstructure/modules/doc/install.rst

-Installing OpenStructure
+Installing OpenStructure From Source
 ================================================================================

 This document describes how to install OpenStructure from source.
-If you are not planning to develop code for OpenStructure, you might be better off with one of the binaries available for download.
+If you are mainly insterested in using OpenStructure and are not planning to modify the code of OpenStructure itself, please use one of the binaries `available for download <http://openstructure.org/download/>`_.

 Installing the Dependencies
 --------------------------------------------------------------------------------